Vitashoka

 Vitashoka or Tissa (born 3rd-century BCE) was a prince of the Maurya Empire as the only full-brother of Ashoka, and the only brother left alive by Ashoka.
-According to Divyavadana, he was a follower of the Tirthikas and used to criticize the Buddhist monks for living a comfortable life.
+According to Divyavadana, he was a follower of Jainism and used to criticize the Buddhist monks for living a comfortable life.
 He was made to sit on the throne by the courtiers.
-When Ashoka found out about that, he persuaded Vitashoka to become a Buddhist.

 Vitashoka became a monk and practised austerities rigorously.